 The test looks at IgG antibodies in the blood; an increase in IgG to a certain food indicates intolerance to that food.
-Although it seems that there is no convincing evidence to validate the IgG scale, it was enough for me to confirm and good to find out.
+Although it seems that there is no convincing evidence to validate the IgG scale, it was good to find out at least.

 Even though I expected it a little bit, it was sad to see the result.
 I love baking cakes and bread, snacking on cheese, and making a béchamel sauce and cheesy Italian dishes.

 Following the advice from the test result, I tried avoiding foods with higher indications just for two weeks.
 Instead, I ate vegetables, fruit, meat, fish and rice.